 - Arts programs – Some classes offer special deals on day-time classes for homeschool students.
-In addition, Columbia offers numerous opportunities to expose your child to the arts for very reasonable prices: the Columbia City Ballet, the Columbia Orchestra, Town Theatre, Columbia Marionette Theatre, Columbia Children’s Theatre, and more!
+In addition, Columbia offers numerous opportunities to expose your child to the arts for very reasonable prices: the Columbia City Ballet, the South Carolina Philharmonic, Town Theatre, Columbia Marionette Theatre, Columbia Children’s Theatre, and more!
 In addition to all of these, South Carolina law allows homeschooled students to participate in interscholastic activities in their local school districts.

 - Classical Conversations offers several Parent Practicums in the Midlands (and across South Carolina) every summer.
 They also offer free parent webinars throughout the year.